-The 2013 season will be Scott Wachenheim's fourth year at Virginia and his third season coaching the Cavalier offensive linemen.
+The 2014 season will be Scott Wachenheim's fifth year at Virginia and his fourth season coaching the Cavalier offensive linemen.
 He coached the tight ends during his first year with the Cavaliers.
 During his first three years at UVa coaching the offensive line and tight ends, Wachenheim helped Virginia's offense pass for at least 3,000 yards in three consecutive seasons, a first for the program.

 In 2012, Wachenheim saw senior offensive tackle Oday Aboushi pick up a number of accolades.
 He was a first-team All-ACC selection, named the Touchdown Club of Richmond's Offensive Lineman of the Year and featured on the Watch Lists for the Outland Trophy and Lombardi Award.
 On the other side of the line, junior tackle Morgan Moses earned honorable mention All-ACC honors.